mksunny1/deleight/readme.md

 ```

 ## Eutility

+* NB: Eutility may be deprecated.
+It will likely be removed soon once all its dependents have been updated and a separate package is created for it. *

-This library provides some useful primitives for simiplifying the code that will likely be included in many simple pages where JavaScript is used to support interactivity.
+This provides some useful primitives for simiplifying the code that will likely be included in many simple pages where JavaScript is used to support interactivity.
 Most JavaScript code can only run in response to an event. *Eutility* exports functions for:

 - composing event handlers
 - creating *lazy* handlers whose functionality can be injected later